hashicorp/nomad/website/source/api/jobs.html.md

 ## Parse Job

-This endpoint will parse an hcl jobspec and produce the equivalent json encoded job.
+This endpoint will parse a HCL jobspec and produce the equivalent JSON encoded job.

 | Method | Path                      | Produces                   |